Blessing of Ephraim & Menashe

-Most creatures in the world have parent-child relationships ― whether it is a mother lion protecting her cubs or a mother bird feeding her young.
+Most creatures in the world have parent-child relationships – whether a mother lion protecting her cubs or a mother bird feeding her young.
 But only the human being has a concept of grandchildren, of perpetuation beyond a single generation.
-This is an effect of our spiritual soul which is rooted in infinity.
-Being a grandparent therefore connects us deeply to our uniqueness as human beings.
+Being a grandparent connects us to our unique spiritual soul which is rooted in infinity.

 There is further significance to Jacob's blessings.

 One of the most beautiful customs in Jewish life is for parents to bless their children at the start of the Friday night Shabbat meal.
 Girls receive the blessing: "May God make you like the matriarchs Sarah, Rebecca, Rachel and Leah."
 Boys, meanwhile, are blessed "to be like Ephraim and Menashe."

 What happened to the patriarchs Abraham, Isaac and Jacob?
 Why are Ephraim and Menashe instead the subjects of this important tradition?

 Ephraim and Menashe were the first set of Jewish brothers who did not fight.
 Abraham's two sons – Isaac and Ishmael – could not get along, and their disagreement forms the basis of the Arab-Israeli conflict until today.
 The next generation – Isaac's twin sons, Jacob and Esav – were so contentious that Esav repeatedly sought to kill Jacob and instructed his descendants to do the same.
 The next generation was contentious as well: Jacob's sons sold Joseph into slavery.